Year 6 Staff

 Additional Information

-Mr Ward is the class teacher for Year 6 and Mrs Eltringham is the HLTA that works with us from Monday – Wednesday.
+Mr Ward is the class teacher for Year 6 and Mrs Allen is the Support Assistant that works with us.
 Finally, if you have any questions about anything this document has covered or anything else please do get in touch at your earliest convenience.

 As always, thank you for your continued support.